jacklul/USharpVideo-Subtitles/README.md

 - Does nothing when used with **USharpVideo** as it shares the same state with it

-### SubtitleManager.IsEnabled(): bool

-Whenever the subtitles are enabled for the local player

-### SubtitleManager.SetEnabled(bool): void

-Enable or disable the subtitles for the local player

 ### SubtitleManager.IsLocal(): bool

-Whenever local player is using local subtitles
+Whenever the player is using local subtitles

 ### SubtitleManager.SetLocal(bool): void

 Switch between using global and local subtitles

+### SubtitleManager.IsEnabled(): bool

+Whenever the subtitles are enabled for the the player

+### SubtitleManager.SetEnabled(bool): void

+Enable or disable the subtitles for the the player

 ### SubtitleManager.ClearSubtitles(): void

 Clears the subtitles globally or locally (depending on `IsLocal()` value)

-- When using **USharpVideo** - player who can control the video player can clear the global subtitles
+- When using **USharpVideo** - only the player who can control the video player can do this (`USharpVideo.CanControlVideoPlayer()`)
-- For other video players - if `IsLocked()` is `true` then only the Master can clear the global subtitles
+- For other video players - if `IsLocked()` is `true` then only the Master can do this

 ### SubtitleManager.SynchronizeSubtitles(): void

-Re-synchronizes the subtitles globally, only the person who loaded them can do this. (this can change when this person leaves the instance though, check the `SubtitleManager.gameObject owner` in this case)
+Re-synchronizes the subtitles globally, only the person who loaded them can do this - this can change when that person leaves the instance though - check the `SubtitleManager.gameObject` owner in this case

+### SubtitleOverlayHandler.MoveOverlay(GameObject): void

+Moves the overlay to the given object's transform values

+### SubtitleOverlayHandler.ResetTransform(): void

+Resets the overlay's transform to the default values (just how it was placed in Unity)

+### SubtitleOverlayHandler.GetCanvasTransform(): Transform

+Use this method to get transform values of the overlay's `Canvas` in case you want to display something on the same screen

+### SubtitleControlHandler.ImportSettingsFromString(string): void

+Import settings from the given string (the same string which is displayed in the settings window), the format is pretty easy to figure out